-As of December 31, 2023, we employed 570 full-time and 15 part-time associates, primarily across our three-state footprint of Tennessee, Alabama, and Florida.
+As of December 31, 2024, we employed 597 full-time and 15 part-time associates, primarily across our three-state footprint of Tennessee, Alabama, and Florida.
 None of these associates are represented by a collective bargaining agreement.
-During 2023, we successfully onboarded 123 new associates.
-Over 66% of the Company's associates are women, and 9.1% are minorities.
-Among the Company's 302-person banking officers, women make up approximately 55.3% of these associates, while minorities account for 5.6% of the banking officer members.
-Presently, the senior leadership team includes seven associates, two of whom are women.
+During 2024, we successfully onboarded 112 new associates.
+Over 66% of the Company's associates are women, and 9% are minorities.
+Among the Company's 320-person banking officers, women make up approximately 55% of these associates, while minorities account for 6% of the banking officer members.
+Presently, the senior leadership team includes six associates, two of whom are women.

-We recognize the social and environmental responsibility that arises from the impact of our activities on peoples' lives and society.
+We recognize the corporate responsibility that arises from the impact of our activities on people's lives and society.
 To assist with this responsibility, we have adopted a Code of Ethics and Business Conduct Policy to address any concerns into our daily business activities and our approach to stakeholder relationships.
 Through this policy, we strive to carry out our banking activities in a responsible manner, placing the financial needs of our clients and economic health of our communities at the core of our focus.